KyleKillileaATU/BattleForAzuraTLOV/README.md

 The app was built using .NET 8.0
 The project was built using standard .NET MAUI App.
-No Blazor, Using the standard .NET MAUI libraries, ones that have been referred to in lectures/labs, or mentioned on the project breif, and does not use .NET MAUI Community Toolkit.
+No Blazor, Using the standard .NET MAUI libraries, ones that have been referred to in lectures/labs, or mentioned on the project brief, and does not use .NET MAUI Community Toolkit.

 The App itself, is a linear, action, 2d shooting game demo.